Halium/docs/porting/debug-build/early-init.rst

    exit
    echo continue > /init-ctl/stdin

 You should then be offered SSH.
 See :doc:`logging-in` for more details.
-Once you are logged in, you can try to troubleshoot what is causing your reboots by running ``systemctl unmask lxc@android && systemctl start lxc@android``.

 Bootloop: "Too many levels of symbolic links" when leaving hybris-boot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^